Metehanglsr/Real-Time-Chat-App/README.md

 ### 6. Send Messages

 ### Future Enhancements:
-- **Message History**: Store message history in Redis or a database for persistent storage.
 - **User Authentication**: Add JWT authentication or another method for user verification.
 - **Chat Rooms**: Allow users to join different chat rooms.
 - **Database Integration**: Store chat data in a database for permanent records.